-Leading up to New Year is the time to consider making resolutions and yet more often than not, we throw them out the window a month later, as we often fail to stick to them.
+We have nearly reached New Year’s Eve!
+Going into 2022, it is now the time to consider making resolutions.
+Resolutions that we try to stick to as January progresses.
+However more often than not, we throw them out the window much earlier than hoped, as we often fail to stick to them.
 So, why do we even bother making resolutions in the first place?

-1. “I’m going to completely change or stop this behavior or habit I’ve been doing for 5 or 10 years by the end of January.”
-Whatever that behavior may be, smoking, eating too much, getting into arguments too easily, eating junk food, being a work-a-holic, etc. It’s simply unrealistic to think you’re going to change a behavior you’ve been doing for 5 or 10 years in one month.
+- “I’m going to completely change or stop this behaviour or habit I’ve been doing for 5 or 10 years by the end of January.”
+Whatever that behaviour may be: smoking, eating too much, getting into arguments too easily, eating junk food, being a workaholic… It’s simply unrealistic to think you’re going to change a behaviour you’ve been doing for 5 or 10 years in one month.
 It simply will not happen.
 Instead, pick a smaller, interim goal that’s more realistic and achievable.
 For instance, instead of stopping over-eating all at once, try to focus on one meal a day (maybe even just 2 or 3 times a week, not everyday) where you’re going to eat “right” and control portion sizes better.
 Once you achieve these smaller goals, you can move on to the next small goal.
 By building on small successes spread out over time, you’re more likely to achieve the overarching objective.